Updated on July 27, 2020 at 2:30pm EST.

-After examining the relationships between SDOH 1.0 and Sharecare’s Well-Being Index, which evaluates well-being across five different dimensions—physical, financial, social, community, and purpose—Sharecare and Boston University found significant associations between rankings for physical well-being and social determinants of health.
+After examining the relationships between SDOH 1.0 and Sharecare’s Well-Being Index, which evaluates well-being across five different dimensions—physical, financial, social, community, and purpose—Sharecare and Boston University School of Public Health’s Biostatistics and Epidemiology Data Analytics Center found significant associations between rankings for physical well-being and social determinants of health.

 The strong links underscore the importance of addressing health risks among individuals and within communities.
 This mission is fundamental to Sharecare’s community-driven approach to care, which focuses on deploying interventions across populations and regions that make healthy choices the easiest choices.

 “Food insecurity is often the root of why individuals do not eat healthy, healthcare access is often the reason why individuals do not engage in critical preventative screenings that mitigate negative health outcomes, and the list goes on,” says Michael Rickles, PhD, Sharecare’s Executive Director of Research.

 “In order to address health holistically, we must engage in a thoughtful approach that lends to understanding and addressing risk across multiple levels,” Rickles adds.
 “And that includes the social determinant risks that frequently define our ability to achieve a healthy life.”